-[X] vote as in this example.
-1. ELECTION OF DIRECTORS 2.
-1983 STOCK OPTION PLAN AMENDMENTS John H. Benisch, C. Angela Bontempo, Robert T. Brady, Patrick J. Callan, To approve the amendments to the First Empire State Corporation 1983 Stock Option Plan described in the accompanying Proxy Statement Patrick W.E.
-Hodgson, Samuel T. Hubbard, J Lambros J. Lambros, Wilfred J. Larson, Jorge G. Pereira, William C. Shanley, III, Raymond D. Stevens, Jr., Richard D. Trent, John L. Wehle, Jr. and Robert G. Wilmers r., FOR AGAINST ABSTAIN FOR WITHHELD ALL FROM ALL NOMINEES NOMINEES [] [] For, except vote withheld from the followi ng nominee(s): [] IF PROPERLY EXECUTED, THIS PROXY WILL BE VOTED AS SPECIFIED OR, IF NOT SPECIFIED, WILL BE VOTED FOR ALL NOMINEES AND FOR APPROVAL OF THE AMENDMENTS TO THE FIRST EMPIRE STATE CORPORATION 1983 STOCK OPTION PLAN.
-A VOTE FOR ALL NOMINEES AND FOR APPROVAL OF THE 1983 STOCK OPTION PLAN AMENDMENTS IS RECOMMENDED. address change if and note change [] Mark here you plan to attend [] e meeting Please mark, date and sign to the right exactly as name appears hereon and return this proxy in the envelope provided.
-Persons signing as executors, administrato trustees, etc. should so indicate.
+X Please mark votes as in this example 1.
+ELECTION OF DIRECTORS Nominees: William F. Allyn, Brent D. Baird, John H. Benisch, Robert J. Bennett, C. Angela Bontempo, Robert T. Brady, Patrick J. Callan, Richard E. Garman, James V. Glynn, Roy M. Goodman, Patrick W.E.
+Hodgson, Samuel T. Hubbard, Jr., Russell A. King, Lambros J. Lambros, Wilfred J. Larson, .
+Peter J. O'Donnell, Jr., Jorge G. Pereira, John L. Vensel, Herbert L. Washington, John L. Wehle, Jr. and Robert G. Wilmers FOR WITHH ALL FROM NOMINEES NOMIN ALL For, except vote withheld from the following nominee(s): 1_1 IF PROPERLY EXECUTED, THIS PROXY WILL BE VOTED AS SPECIFIED OR, IF NOT SPECIFIED, WILL BE VOTED FOR ALL NOMINEES, FOR APPROVAL OF THE AMENDMENT TO THE FIRST EMPIRE STATE CORPORATION 1983 STOCK OPTION PLAN AND FOR APPROVAL OF THE AMENDMENT TO THE FIRST EMPIRE STATE CORPORATION RESTATED CERTIFICATE OF INCORPORATION.
+A VOTE FOR ALL NOMINEES, FOR THE APPROVAL OF THE 1983 STOCK OPTION PLAN AMENDMENT AND FOR THE APPROVAL OF THE AMENDMENT TO THE RESTATED CERTIFICATE OF INCORPORATION IS RECOMMENDED.
+2 1002 STOCK OPTION DIAN AMENDMENT 2.
+1983 STOCK OPTION PLAN AMENDMENT FOR ACATNOT ADCTATN To approve the amendment to the First Empire State Corporation 1983 Stock Option Plan described in the accompanying Proxy Statement AGAINST ABSTAIN ac char note here for Mark here if ddress you plan hge and to attend change the meeting left l Mark here to discontinue duplicate annual and quarterly reports I_I 3.
+AMENDMENT TO THE RESTATED CERTIFICATE OF INCORPORATION To approve the amendment to the FOR AGAINST ABSTAIN To approve the amendment to the First Empire State Corporation Restated Certificate of Incorporation described in the accompanying Proxy Statement I_I I_I I_I Please mark, sign and date below exactly as name appears hereon and return this proxy in the envelope provided.
+Persons signing as executors, administrators, trustees, etc. should so indicate.
 If a joint account, all should sign.
-Signature: Date rs, Signature: Date
+Signature: Date: Signa ature: Date: